|

 giving can thrive only if everyone feels the same way about giving, but if you

-have one or two cheerful givers in the church and the rest clam-up, thinking
+have one or two cheerful givers in the Church and the rest clam-up, thinking

 those who give have lots of money, so they don’t have to give, this attitude

-will breakdown the joy of giving in the church, so that pulling a nickel from
+will breakdown the joy of giving in the Church, so that pulling a nickel from

 the congregation will be like pulling teeth.
 If not everyone is giving, then